 Treat Yourself to a Little Luxury

 In-person: New York is home to many world-class resorts that epitomize luxury.
 Recreate and renew your mind, body, and spirit at the Mohonk Mountain House (pictured) in the Hudson Valley, a grand 265-room Victorian castle resort that is so picturesque it’s used as a setting in popular TV shows such as Billions and Upload.
 The resort features an award-winning spa; year-round recreation including rock climbing, hiking, mountain biking, and snowshoeing; and family activities.
 In the Adirondacks, spend quality time at the romantic and rustically elegant Lake Placid Lodge.
 It features stone fireplaces, deep soaking tubs, an acclaimed restaurant, and endless recreation opportunities.
 Looking for a family-friendly luxury resort stay?
 Try The Sagamore Resort on Lake George, which offers a wealth of on-site amenities including an 18-hole Donald Ross golf course, a full waterfront marina, indoor and outdoor pool complex, and more.
 Indulge in Long Island luxury at Gurney’s Montauk Resort & Seawater Spa.
 Situated on Montauk’s most pristine stretch of oceanfront real estate, the only year-round resort in the village features 158 rooms, suites, and beachfront cottages, all delivering dramatic ocean views, and all with direct access to a 2,000-foot private sand beach.
+The resort’s renewed Seawater Spa debuted in May 2022.
+The 30,000-square-foot, state of the art wellbeing destination features the only ocean-fed seawater pool in North America, a caldarium, thermae baths, reinvigorating cold plunge pools, indoor-outdoor treatment rooms and a variety of fitness studios.
 In Central New York, experience the charm and gracious hospitality of a bygone era at The Otesaga Resort Hotel.
 The lakefront resort has first-class dining options as well as sports and recreational facilities including a heated outdoor pool, bicycle rentals, canoeing, boating and paddleboarding, lake swimming, tennis courts, and a spa.

 Virtual: If you can’t make it in person to one of these great luxury resorts right now, purchase a gift certificate at any one of them for your future travel!